thousandlemons/Java-Console-View/README.md

 If you set a `MenuView` as the parent of the view that you newly created, once the user tries to go back from the view you newly created, either by entering the corresponding index number for "Back" in `MenuView`, or just simply by finishing the program flow in an `ActionView`, the`display()` method on the `MenuView` that you set as parent will be called again.

 If you set an `ActionView` as the parent, the system will do nothing when the view that you newly created finishes running.
-It will return to the point after where you left off by calling `display()` to run the view that you newly created.
+It will return to the point immediately after where you left off by calling `display()` to run the view that you newly created.

 Finally, if you don't set anything as parent view, the system will execute the [finalization procedure `onQuit()`](#menu-subclass) once the view you newly created finishes running, and then ends the program.